 Bottom line: Somebody needs to take people into the lab and give them higenamine -by itself – and see if it helps them lose weight.

-7 Higenamine And ED
+7 Higenamine And Erectile Dysfunction

 As men get older, they may experience erection difficulties.
 So can higenamine help?
 It's too soon to know.
 Preliminary evidence involving rats tells us the extract seems to relax muscles in the penis (and clitoris) called the corpus cavernosum.
 This might allow more blood to enter the penis and improve erections.